 Huma obtained her 200 hour Registered Yoga Alliance Teacher certificate from True Flow Yoga in Newport Beach, California from her beloved teacher and mentor Brynn Rybacek who Huma considers to be an important factor for fostering her love of yoga.
-She is currently in the process of completing her advanced Clinical Yoga Therapy certification (RYT-500 as of August 2018) in Yoga Therapy Rx level 1, 2 and 3 ) at Loyola Marymount University in Los Angeles.
+She completed her advanced Clinical Yoga Therapy certification (YTRX-500c) in Yoga Therapy Rx level 1, 2, 3 and 4 at Loyola Marymount University in Los Angeles.
 Educated in Europe and America, Huma Gruaz is fluent in English, French, Turkish and conversational in Dutch.
 Being a Magna Cum Laude graduate of Bryn Mawr College with a double major in Economics and Fine Arts, holding both an executive MBA from Northwestern’s Kellogg School of Management and a fine art degree from the Willem De Kooning Academy in Rotterdam, the Netherlands, Huma is also a former award-winning communications executive.
-As the founder, and former president, and CEO of Alpaytac Marketing Communications/Public Relations, representing national and international brands, Huma was recognized as 2010’s PRNews Brand Marketer of the Year and has received 32 additional awards throughout her career.
+As the founder, and former president, and CEO of Alpaytac Marketing Communications/Public Relations, representing national and international brands, Huma was recognized as 2010’s PRNews Brand Marketer of the Year and has received 32 additional industry awards throughout her career.
 Huma leverages her expertise in communications to give effective, concise and accessible cues in her yoga classes to optimize the benefits her students get from practicing yoga.
 Coming from a high-paced corporate world, she understands first-hand the benefits and importance of the journey of wellness one experiences with yoga.
 She is passionate about teaching classes that inspire her students, and impact their life in a positive way, helping them fortify the connection between mind, body and spirit.
-Huma's specialty is working with individuals who are in need of stress management, anyone looking to calm their mind and increase their productivity and mental sharpness through yoga.
-She also works with individuals with different health issues such as chronic back conditions, anxiety issues, diabetes as well as those going through stress-inducing life situations.
+Huma often works with individuals who are in need of stress management, anyone looking to calm their mind and increase their productivity and mental sharpness through yoga.
+In addition to her work in clinical settings with a focus in addiction and recovery, she helps individuals with chronic health conditions such as pain, anxiety, depression, diabetes, cancer treatment, respiratory issues, and heart conditions.
 Huma aims to create a nurturing environment in her classes where students feel safe and empowered.

 Knowledge is Your Most Important Power for Lifelong Wellness: